michelgrootjans/explaining-flow/readme.md

 Results:
 - Throughput: about 0.6 stories/day (slightly improved).
 - Lead time: about 50 days (improved with a factor of 2)
-- WIP peaks at about 60
+- WIP on average around 30, with a peak at about 60
 - Cost: +1 team member

 ##### scenario 6-bis: let's add a 3rd developer